 Has anyone in your business enquired about the availability of a smartphone access system yet?
 If they haven’t, chances are they will soon.
 As we roll into a new decade, we need products that meet the demands of the modern workplace.
 Mobile credentials are the key (literally) to the next generation of access control products, and they are available now.
 So how do they work?

 Essentially a computer that’s in the palm of your hand, the smartphone has become the go-to essential item in our daily lives.
 We never leave home without it.
-It makes sense to harness their processing power and use smart and secure applications that carry out the same function as your access control card.
+Therefore, it makes sense to harness the device’s processing power to streamline every day processes.
+In this case, that means using smart and secure applications to allow the device to carry out the same function as your access control card.

-We’ve launched an ebook about this exciting new product, and here’s an overview of some benefits.
+We’ve launched a mobile access eBook about this exciting new product, and here’s an overview of some benefits.

 - Easy and efficient management – They give security managers new and improved ways of managing credentials, making complicated onboarding and enrolment a thing of the past.